First recorded and performed (in Breakfast at Tiffany’s) by Audrey Hepburn (1961, released 1993).

 “‘Moon River’ is now a real river in Savannah, Georgia, where Mercer grew up.
 His home overlooked the Back River and he had fond memories of the place.
 After ‘Moon River’ (the song) proved to be such a popular hit, Mercer’s hometown renamed the Back River in honor of the song; Mercer’s childhood home along the river became known as the Moon River House.
 The line ‘My huckleberry friend’ is often thought to be a reference to Huckleberry Finn, a character in Mark Twain’s book Tom Sawyer.
 However, in his autobiography, lyricist Mercer said it was instead a reference to a childhood friend of his with whom he used to pick huckleberries down by the lazy Back River in Savannah.

 “A vocal version of ‘Moon River’ by Jerry Butler was released concurrently with Mancini’s instrumental version.
 Butler’s recording also went to #11 in the US (plus, made the US R&B chart) in October 1961.
-South African singer Danny Williams took ‘Moon River’ to #1 in the UK in late 1961.
+South African singer Danny Williams (no relation to Andy) took ‘Moon River’ to #1 in the UK in late 1961.
 D. Williams originally refused to record ‘Moon River’, saying that Mercer’s lyrics were nonsensical.
-But, then, Williams saw the film and was so moved by it that he relented and topped the UK Singles chart with his recording in late 1961.
+But, then, Williams saw the film and was so moved by it that he relented.
+His recording topped the UK Singles chart in late 1961.

 “Andy Williams’ 1961 recording was never released as a single.
 Nonetheless, he was asked to sing it on the 1962 Academy Awards broadcast and his recording became Williams’ ‘signature song’ and, perhaps, the most imitated version of the song.
 Its opening bars were used as the theme for his weekly TV variety show, The Andy Williams Show (1962-1971).
 Williams also named his theater in Branson, Missouri, the Moon River Theatre.”